peza8/sheep-sphero/readme.md

 ### `makers/challenge/clues`

-Subscribe to this topic to get clues to help you solve the riddle.
+Subscribe to this topic to get clues to help you solve the puzzle.
 Clues are published by MakerBot every 30 seconds.
-There are 6 clues to the riddle, but you might not need all of them to figure it out.
+There are 6 clues to the puzzle, but you might not need all of them to figure it out.

 **Example message:**